coinbase-samples/prime-send-receive-go/README.md

 # Prime Send/Receive Go

 Prime Send/Receive Go is a deposit and withdrawal management system with Coinbase Prime API integration, designed to work out of the box with Coinbase Prime's scalable deposit address solution.

+This is a sample application; test thoroughly and verify it meets your requirements before using.

 ## Overview

-This system processes crypto deposits and withdrawals in real time by monitoring Prime API transactions and maintaining user balances in a high-performance subledger.
+This system processes crypto deposits and withdrawals by monitoring Prime API transactions and maintaining user balances in a high-performance subledger.

 **Core Features:**
-- Real-time deposit detection from Prime API
+- Deposit detection from Prime API
 - Withdrawal confirmation tracking via idempotency keys
 - Subledger with O(1) balance lookups
 - Complete audit trail and transaction history